aurovrata/ReOrder-posts-within-categories/readme.txt

 = Modify the reorder category query =

-A filter allows you to hook into the query of the categories before your reorder them in the dashboard.
-This is useful is you want to order parent terms and not children.
-WP taxonomy query by default include children terms, which will show up in the order list.
-So by excluding them you are able to only order the parent terms, ` add_filter('reorder_post_within_category_query_args', 'exclude_children');
+A filter allows you to hook into the query of the posts before your reorder them in the dashboard.
+This is useful is you want to order parent terms posts and not children.
+WP post category query by default include post from children terms, which will show up in the order list.
+So by excluding them you are able to order only the posts of parent terms, ` add_filter('reorder_post_within_category_query_args', 'exclude_children');
 function exclude_children($args) {